ashishchamel/financial-fraud-detection-capstone/README.md

 │
 └── LICENSE
 ```

 ---

 ## 📄 Dataset Note

-The original dataset used in this capstone is large and not included in this repository.
-See `data/raw/DATA_ACCESS_NOTE.txt` for access instructions and alternatives.
+The dataset used for this project is too large to host on GitHub.
+See `data/raw/DATA_ACCESS_NOTE.txt` for information on how to obtain the original data.

 ---

 ## 👤 Author

 **Ashish Chamel**
 Simplilearn Capstone Project — 2025

 ---

-*“Turning transaction records into actionable fraud intelligence using a multi-tool analytics workflow.”*
+*“Turning transaction data into actionable fraud intelligence using analytics, automation, and visualization.”*